- Application deadline January 31, 2022

 - One-page statement of interest in postgraduate fellowship training

-Division: APRN and PA Post-Graduate Fellowship: Orthopaedic Surgery
+Division: Advanced Practice Provider Post-Graduate Fellowship: Orthopaedic Surgery

 Workweek: Position requires flexibility with respect to scheduling and may include days, nights, weekends, and holidays based on fellowship course schedule.